Frequently Asked Questions About Breast Enlargement Surgery

 Breast enlargement surgery or a boob job as it is also affectionately known is a procedure to increase the size of the breasts.
 Restoring the balance between the breasts and hips makes the hips looks smaller a creates a more proportional figure.

-All surgical procedures carries a degree of risk.
-However, these risks are significantly mitigated by expert surgeons at the Belvedere Clinic, as we offer a highly professional, client-centred service.
+All surgical procedures carry a degree of risk.
+However, these risks are significantly mitigated by expert surgeons at our providers, as we offer a highly professional, client-centred service.

-Our experience sets us apart from many other London clinics – over the last 28 years, we have provided safe, high quality breast augmentation surgery to over 3500 patients.
+Our experience sets us apart from many other London providers – over the last 30 years, our providers have provided safe, high quality breast augmentation surgery to over 20,000 patients.

 For your peace of mind, all of our surgeons are registered with the General Medical Council and are also listed on the Specialist Register.

 To offer further peace of mind, our high quality MOTIVA implants come with a lifetime guarantee.
 Further details about the Breast Implant Lifetime Guarantee can be found here or explained in detail at your consultation.